Path-of-Modifiers/pathofmodifiersapp/README.md

 - [Grafana Loki](https://grafana.com/docs/loki/latest/#grafana-loki) for storage and [Grafana](https://grafana.com/grafana/) for visualization of logs and metrics

-## :bike: Current goals we are working towards:

-- Production testing through the Settlers PoE league
-- Comprehensive application testing end-to-end

 ## :checkered_flag: Future goals:

 - More uniques where rolls matter
 - Tracking for popular fractures for Non-Unique items
 - Tracking for popular synthesis implicit
 - Tracking for uniques with corrupted implicits
-- Tracking for unidentified uniques
 - Smarter queries (E.g count, or, not)
-- Support for comparing multiple leagues (kinda hard without a new league)
+- Support for comparing multiple leagues